opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/catchmentboundary.shape](/req/hy_hydrofeature/hydrocomplex/catchmentboundary.shape) |
 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/catchmentboundary.boundarynetwork](/req/hy_hydrofeature/hydrocomplex/catchmentboundary.boundarynetwork) |

-The HY\_CatchmentArea feature type specialises HY\_CatchmentRealisation with respect to an implied areal geometric representation including a plane surface.
+The HY\_CatchmentArea feature type specializes HY\_CatchmentRealisation with respect to an implied areal geometric representation including a plane surface.
 The catchment area connecting the inflow and outflow of the logical catchment, is topologically a face bounded inwards by an inflow edge and outwards by an outflow edge.
 The 'boundary' is described by means of 'tagged values': the inward directed 'boundary' is of type HY\_CatchmentBoundary, the outward directed 'boundary' of type HY\_Flowpath.
 A topological 'spoke' is not defined in this standard.

 HY\_CatchmentArea inherits from generalization the *realisedCatchment* association incl. *hydroComplex*, and carries the properties: *shape*, and *areaNetwork*.

 The **shape** attribute defines the linear geometric representation.
 If required, an implementation shall use a geometry type defined in ISO19107: Spatial Schema, e.g. GM_Surface type.

 The **areaNetwork** association defines an aggregate of catchment areas forming a connected network.
 This concept requires a non-overlapping aggregate of areas, and a single areal representation of each of these.
-If required, this association may be used to identify a network that realises in its entirety a catchment that contains the catchment which is realised by the network part.
+If required, this association may be used to identify a network that realizes in its entirety a catchment that contains the catchment which is realized by the network part.

 | **Requirements Class** | [req/hy_hydrofeature/hydrocomplex/catchmentarea] (req/hy_hydrofeature/hydrocomplex/catchmentarea) |
 | --- | --- |